chrisliebaer/salvage/README.md

 salvage will mount the volume at `/salvage/volume` (read-only) and include some metadata at `/salvage/meta`.
 The crane is expected to back up and restore both of these directories.
+**All cranes are required to contain the `/salvage/volume` and `/salvage/meta` directories in their image as otherwise volume access will fail in certain SELinux environments.**
 The content within the `/salvage/meta` directory is not part of the crane interface, and may change at any time.
 Do not rely on it.
 Any additional volumes will be mounted writable, as specified in the crane configuration.